 HealthInfo West Coast-Te Tai Poutini

 A beta-lactamase is an enzyme.
-It's produced by some bacteria (germs) and it prevents certain antibiotics from working.
+It is produced by some bacteria (germs) and prevents certain antibiotics from working.

 Bacteria that produce this enzyme are more resistant to many of the antibiotics prescribed to treat infections.
-This makes an infection caused by ESBL-producing bacteria more difficult to treat and means that only a limited range of antibiotics can be used.
+This makes an infection caused by ESBL-producing bacteria more difficult to treat.
+It also means that only a limited range of antibiotics can be used.

 ESBL-producing bacteria are part of a group of bacteria known as multi-drug-resistant organisms (MDRO).

-Types of ESBL-producing bacteria include E. coli and Klebsiella, both of which normally live in your bowel without making you sick.
+Types of ESBL-producing bacteria include E. coli and Klebsiella.
+Both of these normally live in your bowel without making you sick.

-ESBL-producing bacteria aren't usually a risk to healthy people.
-People in hospital are at risk of infection because their body's defence mechanisms are weakened by illness, surgery, medications and medical procedures.
+ESBL-producing bacteria are not usually a risk to healthy people.
+But people in hospital are at risk of infection.
+This is because their body's defence mechanisms are weakened by illness, surgery, medications and medical procedures.

 You can be colonised or infected by ESBL.

-Colonised means that you have the bacteria in your bowel, but you aren't sick because of it and your hospital stay shouldn't be increased.
+Colonised means you have the bacteria in your bowel, but you are not sick because of it.
+In this case, your hospital stay should not be increased.

 Infection means that bacteria in or on your body are making you sick.
 ESBL-producing bacteria can cause infections like gastroenteritis, urinary tract infections and wound infections.

 You can become colonised or infected by ESBL-producing bacteria if you touch other people who have the infection or surfaces that are contaminated then touch your mouth area without having washed your hands.
-ESBL-producing bacteria aren't spread through the air by coughing or sneezing.
+ESBL-producing bacteria are not spread through the air by coughing or sneezing.

 If your doctor thinks you may be colonised or infected with ESBL-producing bacteria, they will do some simple tests.
 This might involve taking a rectal swab or a faecal or urine sample.
 The results of these tests will help your doctor work out the best form of treatment for you.